-Please allow as much time as possible (at least 6 weeks or more) before you travel, this will ensure that you are more likely to be fully vaccinated before departing to your destination.
+Please allow as much time as possible (6 weeks or more) before you travel, this will ensure that you are more likely to be fully vaccinated before departing to your destination.

 If you wish Travel Advice please print off and complete the Travel Risk Assessment Form below and return it to the surgery for the Practice Nurse (copies can also be obtained from Reception).